martin-lizner/trezor-ssh-agent/README.md

 ### Limitations
 * Only ecdsa-sha2-nistp256 key is supported at current. ssh-ed25519 may come in future. ssh-rsa is not supported by Trezor HW.
-* Trezor wallet with passphrase protection is not supported.
 * No other Trezor app (like myTREZOR webpage) can be running simultaneously.
 * Pageant cannot run simultaneously.
 * BIP32 path is currently fixed by constant Identity URI to just one public key per device.